Holy Cross Church, Frankfurt-Bornheim: Nave

 Under the church is the crypt, which was subjected to a major renovation and transformation to a meditation room because of the founding of the Centre for Christian Meditation and Spirituality.
-Among other things, the floor was provided with a parquetry and the actual meditation area was provided with panels of linen and a door frame made of wood as an access.
+Among other things, the floor was provided with a parquetry made of larch wood and the actual meditation area was provided with panels of linen and a door frame made of wood as an access.
 On the south wall of the crypt is a wooden crucifix with a size of 183 x 138 cm.
 Presumably it originates originally from the Alps of the 17th or 18th century.
 It comes from the Nachlass of the wife May (née Ethel Mary Villers Forbes of the House of the Earl of Granard, Plymouth) of the Jewish entrepreneur Carl von Weinberg.
 She died in 1937, and knew the first parish priest of Holy Cross Georg Nilges from his time as a chaplain in Frankfurt-Niederrad.

 Next to the crypt is a large auditorium with a stage, the parish hall of the former Holy Cross parish.
 In the foot of the tower building, which consists of seven floors, there is also the tower hall (German: Turmsaal), which is still used by the new parish of St. Josef Frankfurt am Main.
 On the outer walls of the side aisles, the inside of the left front partition of the left side aisle to the church room and the rear wall of the entrance hall in the tower building is a painted Stations of the Cross of 1932 created by the artist Georg Poppe.
 The penultimate (13th) station of the Stations of the Cross was until 2020 the Pietà made of wood by the sculptor Arnold Hensler and Otto Zirnbauer.
 In 2020, after a stay at an Arnold Hensler exhibition in the Diocesan Museum in Limburg, the Pietà was moved to a new location about halfway up the nave.
 On the altar side, there is a large cross that was redesigned during the reconstruction completed in 1952, on which there is a painting of the rising Jesus, which also thematically forms the conclusion of the Stations of the Cross.
 Until World War II, there were two large painted angels on the wall to the left and right of the cross.
 The gold-coloured crown hanging above the cross on the ceiling, which could be illuminated from below, was also not restored.